rbaumgarten/xlt-testsuite-documentation/README.md

 #### Installation

-- [Download XLT Script Developer](https://lab.xceptance.de/releases/xlt/4.5.0/xlt-scriptdeveloper-4.5.0.xpi)  and unzip this test suite in a directory of your choice. (__Caution:__ Please only download the version from our company website and not the outdated version from Firefox Add-ons repositories.)
+- [Download XLT Script Developer](https://lab.xceptance.de/releases/xlt/4.5.0/xlt-scriptdeveloper-4.5.0.xpi) and install Firefox add-on (__Caution:__ Please only download the version from our company website and not the outdated version from Firefox Add-ons repositories.).
-- Install Firefox add-on `XLT Script Developer`.
 - Open `Tools > XLT Script Developer` in Firefox.
+- Download and unzip this test suite in a directory of your choice.
-- Import this test suite by clicking the `folder` icon above the navigation panel.
+- Import test suite by clicking the `folder` icon above the navigation panel.
-- Set `Command Timeout` to 30 sec. and `Implicit Wait Timeout` to 5000 msec. in `XLT Scipt Developer > Settings`.
 - Set the `storefront_url` of the shop system under test in `XLT Scipt Developer > Manage Global Test Data`.
 - Open a test case in the navigaton panel and click the replay button in the toolbar.
+- __Optional:__ Configure product inventory to be perpetual inside Site Gensis to make sure products can't be sold out.
+All product numbers are listed in `XLT Scipt Developer > Manage Global Test Data`.

 ### [XLT Framework](https://lab.xceptance.de/releases/xlt/4.5.0/xlt-4.5.0.zip)